UNITED WAY OF JASPER COUNTY

 VOLUNTEER

-Volunteering your time is a great way
+Volunteering your time is a great way to support your community and

 help others.